HyoMinKang/AWS/esp32_led_button/README.md

 ### Thing Shadow

-This project does not subscribe `delta` of `Thing Shadow` for receiving command from Android app client because `operation key` include in command, unlike [thing_shadow example](https://github.com/espressif/esp-idf/tree/master/examples/protocols/aws_iot/thing_shadow)
+#### This project does not subscribe `delta` of `Thing Shadow` for receiving command from Android app client because `operation key` include in command, unlike [thing_shadow example](https://github.com/espressif/esp-idf/tree/master/examples/protocols/aws_iot/thing_shadow).
+If operation key include in the `Thing Shadow`, it may be subscribed or published by any clients.

 <pre><code>
 {